MicrosoftDocs/windows-itpro-docs/windows/keep-secure/device-guard-deployment-guide.md

     Processed Device Guard policies are logged in event viewer under Application and Services Logs\\Microsoft\\Windows\\DeviceGuard-GPEXT\\Operational.
 When the **Turn On Virtualization Based Security** policy has been successfully processed, event ID 7000 is logged, which contains the selected settings within the policy.

-###
+### <a href="" id="enable-cg"></a>

 **Enable Credential Guard**

 Credential Guard provides an additional layer of credential protection specifically for domain users by storing the credentials within the virtualized container, away from both the kernel and user mode operating system.
 This makes it difficult for even a compromised system to obtain access to the credentials.
 In addition to the client-side enablement of Credential Guard, you can deploy additional mitigations at both the Certification Authority and domain controller level to prevent credential theft.
 Microsoft will be releasing details about these additional mitigations in the future.

-Before you begin this process, verify that the desired system meets the hardware requirements for VBS found in the [Hardware considerations](#hardware) section, and that you have enabled the Windows features laid out in the [Virtualization-based security Windows feature requirements](#vb_security) section.
+Before you begin this process, verify that the desired system meets the hardware requirements for VBS found in the [Hardware considerations](#hardware) section, and that you have enabled the Windows features laid out in the [Virtualization-based security Windows feature requirements](#vb-security) section.
 When validated, you can enable Credential Guard manually, by configuring the appropriate registry subkeys, or through Group Policy deployment.

 To configure VBS of Credential Guard manually: